Code-Institute-Submissions/calleonse-project/README.md

 * As a fan, A Platform fans can find links to the bands Social Media which can be easily shared with new fans.

-The development of the website was modeled based from the user stories.
-I created this wireframes using Balsamiq.
+The development of the website was modeled based from the user stories and created this wireframes using Balsamiq.

 [**Wireframes**]

 ## Features

-* <strong>One scroll page</strong> - responsive webpage and designed to work for all devices from mobile to a deskstop computer.
+* <strong>Single scrolling page</strong> - responsive webpage and designed to work for all devices from mobile to a deskstop computer.
 * <strong>Navigation bar</strong> - was fixed and links to different sections.
 * <strong>Band Story</strong> - brief story how was the band was form because of their same passion love of music.
 * <strong>Music Player</strong> - Sound Cloud embed for the band latest music to play.